operand/agency/README.md

 # API Overview

 In Agency, all entities are represented as instances of the `Agent` class.
-This includes all AI-driven agents, traditional software systems, or human users that may communicate as part of your application.
+This includes all AI-driven agents, software interfaces, or human users that may communicate as part of your application.

 All agents may expose "actions" that other agents can discover and invoke at run time.
 An example of a simple agent could be: